sohamkorade/chess_engine/blog.md

 ### 3:30 am
 - wrote `test_mate.py` to test mate-in-x positions
 - checked enough positions, I'm sure that the engine is working correctly

+## 9 Jul 2024

+### 11:22 pm
+- wow, this is a long break!
+I was busy with my academics and other stuff.
+- pushed some pending changes:
+  - improved engine tester code
+- There were a lot of binaries as I archived them, so that I could run matches between different versions of the engine.
+Some of them are broken, so I needed to delete them.
+Solution: wrote a bash script to delete all bad binaries.
+- plans:
+  - read all the code again (with fresh and experienced eyes, lol)
+  - write a better tester, using some kind of framework
+  - learn about profiling and optimize the engine